gdbinit/diagnostic_service/README.md

 The code contains Ian Beer's Mavericks exploit for privilege escalation.
 This means this whole code can work from unprivileged user.
 The exploit still works as of Security Update 2015-001 (untested with 2015-002 but should also work).

+Now also includes the rootpipe exploit for Mavericks.
+Older versions also vulnerable but their exploit code not ported.

 Handle with care, you are solely responsible for your acts with this code ;-)

 Presented at CodeBlue 2014 and SyScan 2015.
 Greetings to both :-)